 - Set up your Pom’s crate, food and water dishes, and any toys or blankets in the area.

-Look around the room for anything else you need to change to make the space Pommy-proof.
+Look around the room for anything else you need to change to make the space Pommy-proof before you bring your new pomeranian home.
 Even things like your window blinds and kitchen chairs might not be safe.
-I thought my kitchen was entirely puppy proof until I came
+I thought my kitchen was entirely puppy-proof until I came

 - Once you get your Pommy home, make sure to show them or take them to the “potty” area, wherever that might be, and show them where their food and water is.
 Try to establish a bathroom/feeding schedule as soon as possible so your Pommy gets used to a routine.